priscillamg/vendingmachine/README.md

 # vendingmachine
-simulates vending machine, using C++
+This project simulates a vending machine using C++.